Borderline Personality

 personality disorder (BPD) is a serious

-mental illness characterized by pervasive
+mental illness characterized by

-instability in moods, interpersonal relationships,
+pervasive instability in moods,

-self-image, and behavior.
-This instability
+and behavior.
+This instability often

-often disrupts family and work life, long-term
+disrupts family and work life, long-term

 planning, and the individual's sense of